juspay/hyperswitch-control-center/README.md

 The `switch_merchant` feature flag allows organizations to create and manage multiple merchant accounts within a single dashboard instance.
 When enabled, users can set up and configure separate merchants for different business lines, products, or brands.
 Users can switch between merchant profiles which have independent settings, connectors, and reporting.

-#### Home page

-The `home_page` feature flag controls whether the dashboard home page is enabled or hidden.
-When turned on, the home page displaying summary metrics and quick links will be visible after logging in.

 #### Test Live Toggle

 The `test_live_toggle` feature flag enables users to toggle between test and live modes when signing in.
 When enabled, users will see an option during sign-in to actively switch between test and live environments.